chheunpheara/flask-sample-blog/readme.md

 ### Blog - Flask Tutorial
 A sample blog application to learn Flask + SqlAlchemy

+### Prerequisite
+    Python3.5+

+### Virtualenv
+You are recommended to use virtualenv to manage python version for any application

 ### Installation
     pip install -r requirements.txt